Ethnodevelopment: Outcomes

 With the increase in pressure from indigenous groups for more rights and provisions for their cultural independence causing global recognition of these issues.
 The World Bank, Inter-American Development Bank, and the European Union revised their policies to lessen their developmental damage to indigenous groups.
 The World Bank has also consulted with government officials and ethnic group representatives worldwide, particularly Latin America, Asia, and Africa on new developmental frameworks for tribal and indigenous people.
 The Betau Project introduced in Malaysia in regards to the improvement in conditions of the Orang Asli groups that traditionally occupy the jungles in small communities, was introduced to provide jungle security and integration of Orang Asli into Malaysian society.
 It is predicted that the 7,539 acre settlement with its own economic base, yet still linked to Malaysian settlements, will encourage a sense of community with communal farming and communal ownership.
 Villages that are relocated shall retain their own identity and leaders while families will gain 8.5 acres of their own land.
-Although the project seems to make allowances for traditional beliefs and customs there are still structural issues due to a hierarchical regional market which could resign Semoi peoples to the bottom or cause increasing dependence on government for welfare and support.
+Although the project seems to make allowances for traditional beliefs and customs there are still structural issues due to a hierarchical regional market which could resign Semai people to the bottom or cause increasing dependence on government for welfare and support.
 In addition, the idea that voluntary resettlement can occur is not quite true in that the constant threat of displacement and reduction of their natural territory would force Semoi people to cooperate with this project due to the loss of their original land.